 I have been waiting almost two years for Val Dean to fit in this suit.
 I was beginning to think I might have to wait until his wedding day.
 But at last he fits in the 6-9 month suit.

-This kiddo's looked so cute I had to have a family photo.
 Vivien and I had matching dresses and sweaters for Easter.